-In my practice, I have represented many small law firms going through the same fate as my girl Heidi.
+In her practice, Valerie Katz has represented many small law firms going through the same fate as Heidi Klum (who decided to divorce her husband).
 At some point, loving partners decide they hate each other.
 One splits off into his own firm and the group goes through a messy “custody” battle for clients, partners, associates, and staff.
 Are small-firms and Hollywood it-couples all destined for messy break-ups?
 Is there something that can be done during the formation of the partnership, or at some point during its healthy existence, to prevent such endings?

 * You know you’re screwed when law school folks are coming after you.
 A University of Hawaii Law dean has jumped aboard the “sue Facebook for wiretapping” bandwagon.
 [The Republic] * Walk like an Egyptian?
 Emory Law student, Ilan Grapel — who was detained by Egypt on espionage charges — may soon be released in […]

 I became a lawyer without really understanding that the job cuts time off of your life.
 My work hours are long, I can’t see my family or friends, and I am constantly at the mercy of the partner or the client.
 On top of everything, at one point, I was paying 7% on my law school loans. […]